peterkaberia/cd2030.rmncah_pk/README.md

 ## Introduction

-This is a web app for analysing vaccine data for the Countdown 2030.
+This is a web app for analysing health facility data from the DHIS 2 database using the Countdown 2030 analytical approach.
-It’s also an R package so you can use some features in the code directly.
+The app also integrates analysis using the household surveys (DHS, MICS) It’s also an R package, so you can use some features in the code directly.

 ## Features

+- Data quality assessment.
-- Analyze vaccine data for Countdown 2030.
+- Countdown 2030 analytical approach.
+- Routine facility and survey data analysis integration
 - Use as an R package for programmatic access.
 - Interactive visualizations for quick insights.

 ## Installation

 <!--
-You can install a stable version of cd2030 from [GitHub](https://github.com/) with:
+You can install a stable version of cd2030 app from [GitHub](https://github.com/) with:
 &#10;
 ``` r
 devtools::install_github("aphrcwaro/cd2030.rmncah@v1.0.0")